 Overall Impact What is the project's likelihood to have a sustained, powerful influence on the research field(s) involved?
-Clinical Significance Is the study relevant to human health and the health of Kentucky citizens?
+Significance Is the study relevant to human health and the health of Kentucky and Ohio citizens?
+For health equity pilots, does the study have the potential to generate knowledge relevant to health equity?
 Innovation Are the aims original and concepts novel?
 Are novel methodologies proposed?
 Approach Do the specific aims test the hypotheses?
 Are statistical considerations provided?
 Is the risk/benefit ratio acceptable?
 Investigators Does the investigative team have training, expertise, and experience to conduct the proposed study?
 Is this an early career investigator?
 If so, a mentorship team must be identified.
 The qualification and experience of the mentor, and their plan for career development for the early career investigator, will be an important aspect of review.
 Environment Is the environment strong?
 Do the investigators take advantage of available expertise?
 Is there a transdisciplinary team involved in the study?
 Feasibility Is the study feasible from the perspective of recruitment and availability of resources?
-Potential Will the pilot study generate new knowledge that can be published?
-Will completion of the study lead to external funding or development of a novel or translational methodology?
-Is there commercial potential?